What Is Home Schooling? | Online Learning | Oxford Home Schooling

 There’s a whole host of advantages to enjoy when it comes education at home.
 You can find a full break down in our extensive guide to The Benefits of Homeschooling, but here’s a quick look at some of the most significant pros.

-Flexibility – there’s no school run or fixed schedule to stick to, so you can tailor your homeschooling routine to what works best for the family.
-That could mean shorter days, more outdoor activities or even devising a bespoke timetable that makes sense for you and your children.
+Flexibility – there’s no school run or fixed schedule to stick to, so you can tailor your home schooling routine to what works best for your family.
+That could mean shorter days, more outdoor activities or even going travelling.
+You are free to devise a bespoke timetable that makes sense for you and your children.

-Academic Freedom – while most state (and many private) schools teach the National Curriculum, you’re under no legal obligation to stick to this with homeschooling.
+Academic Freedom – while most state (and many private) schools teach the National Curriculum, you’re under no legal obligation to stick to this.
 That means you can do less of the subjects your children hate and more of those they love, or add a completely new subject.

-Child-led Learning – with only your child (or children) to cater for, you can go at a pace which doesn’t outstrip their abilities or slow them down.
-You can also use the specific learning methods your children prefer, and spend extra time on topics they’re struggling with, as you’re not on a strict timetable.
+Child-led learning – with only your child (or children) to cater for, you can go at a pace which doesn’t outstrip their abilities or slow them down.
+You can also use the specific learning methods your children prefer, and spend extra time on topics they’re struggling with, as you’re working to your own timetable.

-Confidence – not only does homeschooling diminish the risk of bullying, but one-on-one teaching is also likely to boost confidence and independence.
-You might find that in a home environment, without a classroom of peers watching, it’s far less daunting for your child to ask a question or share an opinion.
+Confidence – not only does home schooling remove the risk of bullying, but one-on-one teaching is also likely to boost the student’s confidence and eventually their independence.
+The a home environment, without a classroom of peers watching, is far less daunting for a not so confident child to ask a question or share an opinion.

 How Does Homeschooling Work In The UK?